malebuffy/Kobra-Max-Cobra-Kai-UI-and-Firmware/README.md

 Changelog:

+v0.5<br>
+-Changing to printing page when printing from host (Octoprint), thanks to wabbitguy <br>
+-Real M600 support, thanks to wabbitguy <br>

 v0.4<br>
--Enabled Linear Advance for those who are brave enough to try it :) Use M569 S0 E in your G-code for it to work properly <br>
+-Enabled Linear Advance for those who are brave enough to try it :)<br>
 -Fixed babystep bug<br>
 -Fixed temperature reported too low.
-Changed probe setting from 11 to 5<br>
+Changed probe setting from 5 to 11<br>
 -Added G-Code Terminal Application in Main Menu (send only at the moment, no display of results in the screen)<br>
   <br>
 <img src="https://user-images.githubusercontent.com/23300461/229234694-ee81c843-e837-4f93-a992-ef81a38e1b2c.jpg" width=52% height=52%>